log0div0/testo/docs/reference/Macros.md

 This macro allows you to parameterize not only the virtual bench (although it consists of only one virtual machine), but also the tests involving this bench.
 The virtual machine has its name, RAM amount and ISO-path parameterized (we assume that there are different ISO-images for different architectures).
 The tests have their names (and their parent's names) parameterized, as well as virtual machines' names inside the tests.
 The test `"vm_${bits}_install_os"` has the OS with corresponding architecture installation (we assume that the installation process is pretty similar and can be encapsulated inside a macro with actions `install_os()`).
 The `"vm_${bits}_prepare_os"` test just invokes the `prepare()` macro which performs the same actions to prepare the OS.

-At the same time you can divide this macro into two: one for the virtual machines delcaration and one for the tests declaration:
+At the same time you can divide this macro into two: one for the virtual machines declaration and one for the tests declaration:

 ```testo
 macro generate_vms(bits, memory) {